 - SENSORS: Built-in temperature and humidity sensors for smart climate management.
 Your Z-Wave hub needs to support sensor multi-level commands (see below).

 This is another high-end siren that is compatible with SmartThings.
 The Zooz MultiSiren will also require a custom device handler to be installed, but the Zooz SmartThings integration instructions are very good should you choose to go this route.

-I wanted to point out that all zwave sirens have fixed sounds.
+I wanted to point out that all Z-Wave sirens have fixed sounds.
 This Zooz siren is the only one that allows you to upload custom sounds.
 Tired of hearing the creepy Alexa or Google home voice?
-With the Zooz, you can use your voice and pair that with automations.
-To do this, you would create .wave files from your PC and upload them to Zooz via a micro usb cable (not included).
+With Zooz, you can use your voice and pair that with automations.
+To do this, you would create .wave files from your PC and upload them to Zooz via a micro USB cable (not included).

-This makes the siren on of the best for parties or events.
-Here’s some examples of where custom sounds would come in handy:
+This makes the siren one of the best for parties or events.
+Here are some examples of where custom sounds would come in handy:

 - Shouting “BOO” at trick or treaters

 - Announce Happy Birthday or I Love You when family leaves from door